-This course is an introduction to programming in Java.
-It is intended for students with significant programming experience in at least one other language.
-Prerequisites: CPS 211 C++ Programming and junior standing.
+A first course in problem-solving, software design, and computer programming using the Java language.
+It is intended for student with programming experience in at least one other language.
+Prerequisite or co-requisite: CPS 212 Programming II or equivalent.
 Offered occasionally.